openstack/ceilometer/doc/source/events.rst

     the notification.
 By default the value will be the first such field.
     (plugins can alter that, if they wish).
 This is normally a string, but, for convenience, it can be specified as a list of specifications, which will match the fields for all of them.
     (See `Field Path Specifications`_ for more info on this syntax.) plugin
-    (optional) This is a mapping (For convenience, this value can also be specified as a string, which is interpreted as the name of a plugin to be loaded with no parameters) with the following keys
+    (optional) This is a mapping (For convenience, this value can also be specified as a string, which is interpreted as the name of a plugin to be loaded with no parameters) with the following keys:

     name
         (string) name of a plugin to load